Rise above politics when it comes to water disputes says Amit Shah

 He also sought steps for the rehabilitation of Pong dam oustees and incorporation of Himachal as a "partner State" in the Bhakra Beas Management Board.

-Thakur also sought development of an International Airport at Mandi during the meeting.
+Thakur also sought the development of an International Airport at Mandi during the meeting.

-Delhi Lt governor Anil Baijal too broached up the issue of water shortage in Delhi and said there are a number of other issues, requiring inter-state cooperation to resolve them.
+Delhi Lt Governor Anil Baijal too broached up the issue of water shortage in Delhi and said there are a number of other issues, requiring inter-state cooperation to resolve them.

 During the meeting, Rajasthan chief minister Ashok Gehlot urged the Centre to extend the transition period by another five years for switching over to the Goods and Services Tax system.